ministryofjustice/hmpps-temporary-accommodation-ui/doc/architecture/decisions/0007-load-data-in-via-api.md

 The service will cover approximately 2500 bedspaces across 12 regions.
 We expect to onboard one region at a time, with each region having 100-200 bedspaces.

-Data needs to be loaded into our production environment quickly and automatically.
+Data needs to be loaded into our production and pre-production environments quickly and automatically.
 This data is stored in a common intermediate format (see ADR #6), but then needs to be loaded into the correct database structures for the live service.